amitpal97/Interview-Docs-2024-2025/README.md

 How does a reusable component library work across multiple websites in Adobe Experience Manager?
 How do you solve performance-based issues in Adobe Experience Manager?
 How do you manage multiple country websites in Adobe Experience Manager?

+26 march interview accenture

+Interviewer - prathmesh Gore

+Difference between Flexbox and Grid
+4 <li> items → how to change background color of 2 items Negative padding and margin
+Does negative margin/padding affect responsive design?
+⚡ JavaScript
+Difference between onload and document ready
+Execution order question:
+Given: 1 2 3 4
+Output: 4 3 2 1 / 3421
+(Related to async / execution flow / hoisting / callbacks) 🧱 AEM (Adobe Experience Manager)
+Difference between Author and Publish
+Overlay vs Override
+Multi Site Manager (MSM)
+Difference between Static Template and Editable Template

+8 April wipro 3 rounds clear

+23 may 2026 interview cleared offer prossess

+Tcs aem developer interview
+1.intro - wrong
+2.communication - bad

+Question
+1.what is aem
+2.what is page policy and component policy
+3.how you debugging with aem if you css not loading
+3 how your aem is build with client lib gerlnerator
+4 have you work with clientlib ,outof box component , custom component, template pages 5 how graphql work with content fragment and  or aem headless 6 you work with next js or backend
+7 how you debugg error in aem and api call with frontend or backend 8 what is msm and.
+Suppose you api call and is falied ilyour message is showing how you display with msm in different language